Choppalibhargav/Car-Metaverse/README.md

-# Car-Metaverse
+# React-Metaverse
- This is a Web3.0 app made using three js and react fibre library for metaverse experience
+ This is a 3d model made using react fiber and three js for example of metaverse